neuecc/Utf8Json/README.md

 // TODO:graph

-Utf8Json does not beat MessagePack for C#(binary), but shows a similar memory consumption(there is no additional memory allocation) and higher performance than other JSON serializers.
+Utf8Json does not beat MessagePack for C#(binary), but shows a similar memory consumption(there is no additional memory allocation) and achieves higher performance than other JSON serializers.

 The crucial difference is that read and write directly to UTF8 binaries means that there is no overhead.
 Normaly serialization requires serialize to `Stream` or `byte[]`, it requires additional UTF8.GetBytes cost or StreamReader/Writer overhead(it is very slow!).